Revisiting Stochastic Gravitational-wave Background in the Strong Signal Case: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we have updated the \ac{SNR} tailored for detecting loud \ac{SGWB}.
-By utilizing the improved \ac{SNR} estimation, we have plotted \ac{PLIS} and \ac{PIS} curves for TianQin, the TianQin I+II network, and TianQin + LISA network to assess the detectable \ac{SGWB} energy spectrum density over an operation time of 1 year.
+In this paper, we have derived the \ac{SNR} tailored for detecting loud \ac{SGWB}.
+By utilizing the improved \ac{SNR} estimation, we have plotted \ac{PLIS} and \ac{PIS} curves for TianQin, the TianQin I+II network, and TianQin + LISA network to assess the detectable \ac{SGWB} energy spectrum density over an operational period of 1 year.
 Our findings indicated that for \ac{SNR} values below 10, the impact of considering or neglecting the weak-signal limit on the results is minimal.
 However, when the \ac{SNR} exceeds 100, applying the weak-signal limit can lead to a considerable overestimation of the detectable energy spectrum density.
 This overestimation becomes markedly pronounced for the TianQin + LISA network, where it may be inflated by approximately an order of magnitude.

 Additionally, we have employed \ac{SNR} contour plots to determine the detectable parameter regions for loud \acp{SGWB} generated by \acp{EDWD} and first-order \acp{PT}.
-Our analysis revealed a significant discrepancy, especially concerning the TianQin + LISA network, when comparing results obtained with and without the weak-signal limit using a selected \ac{SNR} threshold of 100.
-Under the weak-signal limit, the potential for detecting the \ac{SGWB} from \acp{EDWD} of DA and DB types appears promising within a one-year operation time, maintaining a consistent merger rate of about $500\,\,{\rm Mpc^{-3}\,Myr^{-1}}$ across different redshifts.
-However, this merger rate is notably below the required threshold as the extragalactic \ac{SGWB} is strong enough.
-Similarly, misestimations arise in constraining the parameters of first-order \acp{PT}, where uncertainties in the \ac{PT} models only allow for broad constraints on the detectable parameter regions.
+With a chosen \ac{SNR} threshold of 100, the prospect for detecting the \ac{SGWB} from \acp{EDWD}, specifically DA and DB types, appears promising.
+This detection is grounded in a consistent merger rate exceeding $200\,\,{\rm Mpc^{-3}\,Myr^{-1}}$ surpassing varying redshifts, with the operation period extending over 1 year.
+On the other hand, while it is feasible to narrow down the parameters for first-order \acp{PT} by holding certain variables fixed, uncertainties in the underlying models permit only a broad constriction of the detectable parameter region.